ISISComputingGroup/ibex_developers_manual/Other-Troubleshooting.md

 1. Navigate to `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\COM Name Arbiter`
 1. Now on the right panel, you can see the key `ComDB`.
 Right-click it and click modify
 1. In value Data section select all and delete reset to zero
+1. Restart the machine if needed (to do this remotely use the command `shutdown -r -t 0`